semaver/core-stack/docs/media/README-1.md

 }
 ```

-The major problem with propogation of the decorator to the child constructor parameters is that we know only parameter positions but we don't know parameter types, because they are erased in JavaScript.
+The major problem with the propagation of the decorator to the child constructor parameters is that we know only parameter positions, but we don't know parameter types because they are erased in JavaScript.
 So there is no way to handle the case in `WithCustomParameterOrderChildClass`.
 Even more, the constructor can be defined with extra parameters or with a single one, can contain optional parameters, etc.

 That's why the main and important rule for constructors:

 > :warning: If constructor parameter length > 0 (aka `knowParameterLength`) we need to redefine decorators even if the order of parameters is the same in the superclass.

 ```ts
 // child class with same parameter order